 Ensure You’re Properly Connected

 There’s nothing more frustrating than waking up for an early-morning Skype conference call and realizing your internet is lagging.
 Working from home presents a challenge sometimes simply due to the lack of professional equipment around.
 If you plan to get a lot of work done remotely, it’s worth investing in high-speed internet and the right equipment to project professionalism and efficiency.
 This includes investing in a computer, tablet or both.
-Dedicating a tablet or laptop solely for work purposes is also a great idea as it will cut down on the number of distractions that might pop up on a personal computer and is a smart way to preserve the integrity of data, especially if you’re working with high-risk material.
+Dedicating a tablet or laptop solely for work purposes is also a great idea as it will cut down on the number of distractions that might pop up on a personal computer and is a smart way to preserve the integrity of data, especially if you’re working with high-risk material in a senior position.

 Dedicate a Space Just for Work